JidexSE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command displays the first 10 lines of/etc/passwd
+script displays third line of the file iacta